Typing Tensor Calculus in 2-Categories (I): Typing matrices in categories: categorical case

-A constant morphism is a particular morphism whose left and right composites for all composable morphisms are equal.
-Generally, a category can have constant morphisms for some pairs of objects, but not all of them.
-If all hom-sets, however, have constant morphisms, then they should be compatible and unique. \begin{defi} A morphism $f: X\longrightarrow Y$ is \textit{left constant} if for every object $W$ and every pair of morphisms $h, g: W \longrightarrow X$, the right composition with $f$ is the same, $f g = f h$. \end{defi} \begin{defi} A morphism $f: X\longrightarrow Y$ is \textit{right constant} if for every object $Y$ and for every pair of morphisms $h, g: Y \longrightarrow Z$ , the left composition with $f$ is the same, $g f = h f$. \end{defi} \begin{defi} A morphism is \textit{constant} if it is both left and right constant. \end{defi} The following definition indicates the compatibility condition between constant morphisms in hom-sets. \begin{defi} A \textit{locally pointed category} is a category whose hom-sets for every pair of objects $(A, B)$ have constant morphisms $\star_{B, A}:A \longrightarrow B$ such that for an arbitrary pair of morphisms $A \xrightarrow{f} B\xrightarrow{g} C$, Diagram \ref{fig1.1} commutes. \end{defi}
+\begin{defi} A morphism $f:X\longrightarrow Y$ is \textit{left constant} if for every object $W$ and every pair of morphisms $h, g: W \longrightarrow X$, the right composition with $f$ is the same, $f g = f h$. \end{defi} \begin{defi} A morphism $f: X\longrightarrow Y$ is \textit{right constant} if for every object $Y$ and for every pair of morphisms $h, g: Y \longrightarrow Z$ , the left composition with $f$ is the same, $g f = h f$. \end{defi} \begin{defi} A morphism is \textit{constant} if it is both left and right constant. \end{defi} If all hom-sets of a category have constant morphisms, when composing constant morphisms successively, we expect the outcome of composition to be a constant morphism.
+The following definition indicates the compatibility condition between constant morphisms in hom-sets. \begin{defi} A \textit{locally pointed category} is a category whose hom-sets for every pair of objects $(A, B)$ have constant morphisms $\star_{B, A}:A \longrightarrow B$ if for an arbitrary pair of morphisms $A \xrightarrow{f} B\xrightarrow{g} C$, such that,